ynikitenko/yarsync/README.rst

 or locally (for example, to a backup drive).
 It provides a familiar ``git`` command interface while working with files.

+YARsync is a Free Software project covered by the GNU General Public License version 3.

 -------------
 Installation
 -------------